George Chanos: Early life and education

 Chanos was born in Wauwatosa, Wisconsin.
 He earned a bachelor's degree from the University of Nevada, Las Vegas in 1981 and a Juris Doctor from the University of San Diego School of Law in 1985.

 Career

 As an undergraduate, Chanos worked as an intern in the U.S. Senate office on Paul Laxalt.
 After graduating from law school, Chanos worked as an attorney at Finley, Kumble, Wagner, Heine, Underberg, Manley, Myerson & Casey in San Diego.

-Chanos was appointed by Governor Kenny Guinn on October 26, 2005 to fill out the term of his predecessor, Brian Sandoval, who became a federal district judge.
+Chanos was appointed by Governor Kenny Guinn on October 26, 2005 as Nevada's Attorney General to fill out the term of his predecessor, Brian Sandoval, who became a federal district judge.
 He also created a moderately successful trivia board game known as Notable Quotables on December 28, 1990.
 He was a member of the Republican Party.

 On December 26, 2012, Chanos wrote an article on The Huffington Post, advocating for limits on the sale of military style assault weapons via gun control.